Putting prepped food in the refrigerator

 Chicken, turkey, pork, beef, bison, venison, and lamb.

-Pre-cut meat into individual portions.
-Each portion should be about the size of a deck of cards (3 oz).
-Season lightly and sauté on stove top, bake in the oven, or slow-cook in a crock pot with a small amount of water or stock until thoroughly cooked.
+• Season lightly and sauté on stove top, bake in the oven, or slow-cook in a crock pot with a small amount of water or stock until thoroughly cooked.

-Note: cooking time will vary depending on the amount and thickness of the meat.
+• Remember, cooking time will vary depending on the amount and thickness of the meat.

 Fish and Shellfish: